To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 1887 A new building, 18' x 18' was built for the Christian Day School where students were taught in grades 1-8.

 The same year Reverend E. Maehr became the new pastor.
 During his ministry the parsonage was enlarged.
 Reverend Maehr also served Inman and organized and served the Moundridge congregation.
 He was influential in getting a church building moved to Moundridge from Inman.
+He served for 9 years.

 1902 Reverend Storm accepted a call to another church, leaving Immanuel.
 A student was called from Concordia Seminary to teach the Lutheran Day School until autumn when Reverend W.G.
 Bullinger became pastor and teacher.

 1903 The congregation celebrated the 25th anniversary of its organization.
+Rev. J Hoffman, Rev. J Hoyer and Rev. E. Maehr each preached sermons during the celebratory Sunday services.

 1910 Reverend Bullinger accepted a call to Concord, NE.
 Reverend Hellmann succeeded Reverend Bullinger as pastor.
+On the 24th of July the congregation celebrated the 25th year since the church structure was dedicated.

-1918 Reverend Lutz accepted a call, and the Reverend O.H.W.
+1918 Reverend Lutz accepted a call and the Reverend O.H.W.
 Hornbostel became pastor.

 1928 Reverend Hornbostel accepted a call to Duluth, KS.
 The Reverend H. Schmidt became the new pastor.
 On July 15, 1928, Immanuel observed the Golden Jubilee of its organization.
-At this time, half of the services were being conducted in German and the other half in English.

 1936 A two-manual Himers pipe organ was purchased from the Wangerine Organ Co. of Milwaukee, WI and installed for $985.00.
 This was a used organ which had been taken out of a theater.